Negotiating Earnouts in M&A Transactions: Effective Approaches to Bridging the Valuation Gap

 - Dealing with unanticipated events

 - Post-closing activity by buyer and seller

-- What approaches have been effective for negotiating performance benchmarks in deals involving earnout provisions?
+- What approaches are effective in negotiating performance benchmarks for deals involving earnout provisions?

 - What post-closing concerns should buyers and sellers anticipate and address during deal negotiations?

-- What are the key tax issues to understand and consider when using earnouts?
+- What are the tax issues that counsel must understand and consider regarding earnouts?

 Managing Director, Professional Services

 Mr. Letang has deep expertise in shareholder representation.
 He and his team manage post-closing escrow claims,... | Read More

 Mr. Letang has deep expertise in shareholder representation.
 He and his team manage post-closing escrow claims, earnouts, purchase price adjustments and disputes.
 Mr. Letang's team also manages the process by which post-closing merger proceeds are distributed to shareholders and other activities related to serving as shareholder representative.Close